-“Living in Los Angeles gives you more opportunities in film,” Lampson says, “and I think we’re entering—knock on wood—the better days of the pandemic.
+“Living in Los Angeles gives you more opportunities in film,” Lampson says.
+"And I think we’re entering — knock on wood — the better days of the pandemic.
 Things are improving here, in terms of vaccinations.
 Things are opening back up.”

-He also attributes enrolling at USC for the convenience of being close to relatives — and plenty of sun.
-“I think it’s a coastal thing, too.
-East coast kids are usually drawn to NYU, while kids from Arizona, Colorado, California, and Washington [are] drawn to USC and surrounding schools, like Chapman.
+He also attributes choosing USC for the convenience of being close to his relatives — and plenty of sun.
+“I think it’s a coastal thing, too," Lampson says.
+"East coast kids are usually drawn to NYU, while kids from Arizona, Colorado, California, and Washington [are] drawn to USC and surrounding schools, like Chapman.
 For me, there wasn’t a clear winner between NYU and USC.
-I just love Los Angeles more and knew I’d like to live here," Lampson says.
+I just love Los Angeles more and knew I’d like to live here."

 “The pandemic put a lot of different film schools on equal playing fields,” Lampson continues.
 “The half-million dollar facilities, sound stages, and equipment some schools have don’t matter right now.
 It’s about what they’re doing for students in terms of online education, internships, and mental health.”